thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ug56-lorawan-gateway.md

 ### Gateway connection

-According to the [official user manual](https://resource.milesight-iot.com/milesight/document/ug56-user-guide-en.pdf) you can connect the gateway to the network and get access to the WebUI in two ways:
+According to the [official user manual](https://resource.milesight-iot.com/milesight/document/ug56-user-guide-en.pdf) and [this guide](https://support.milesight-iot.com/support/solutions/articles/73000514278-how-to-connect-milesight-gateway-to-the-internet) you can connect the gateway to the network and get access to the WebUI in two ways:

 - Wireless connection:
   1. Enable Wireless Network Connection on your computer and search for access point “Gateway_******” to connect it.